oracle/pgql-lang/pages/pgql-1.2-spec.md

 ### Data types for ORDER BY

-A partial ordering is defined for the following data types:
+A partial ordering for the different data types is defined as follows:

-- Numeric data values are ordered from small to large.
+- Numeric values are ordered from small to large.
-- Strings are ordered lexicographically.
+- String values are ordered lexicographically.
 - Boolean values are ordered such that `false` comes before `true`.
-- Temporal data types (dates, time, timestamps) are ordered such that earlier points in time come before later points in time.
+- Datetime values (i.e. dates, times, or timestamps) are ordered such that earlier points in time come before later points in time.

-Vertices and edges cannot be ordered by directly.
+Vertices and edges cannot be ordered directly.

 ### Multiple expressions in ORDER BY